 - How long can my problem run using NEOS?

 By default, jobs submitted to the NEOS Server are assigned as long jobs, which means that they can run at most 8 hours.
 There are two important things to know about long jobs.
 First, results for long jobs do not stream.
 For information about how to retrieve results, see the answer to the question I submitted a job to NEOS but I never received the results.
 How can I retrieve the results?
-Second, no results are returned if the job times out.
+Second, partial results may be returned for a timed-out job but this is ultimately dependent on which solver / input format was utilized.
 In some cases, the administrator of a solver will set a shorter maximum time; in other cases, an administrator of a solver will set a maximum number of iterations (the job will terminate at the iteration limit even if it is less than 8 hours).
 If you expect that your job will approach or exceed the 8 hour limit (or the iteration limit), you should use the solver's options to set a maximum time value less than 8 hours.
 That way, when the job terminates, you will receive a log of the progress made.

 Jobs submitted to the NEOS Server can be assigned as short jobs, which means that they can run at most 5 minutes.
 Use the <priority> tag to assign a priority to a job.
 Results for short jobs do stream.